rfhb/ctrdata/docs/reference/f.sampleSize.md

 (planned sample size).
-Thus, the calculated number depends on the status of the recruitment (see [f.statusRecruitment](https://rfhb.github.io/ctrdata/reference/f.statusRecruitment.md)) and on the availability of results data; *for "CTIS", the number always corresponds to the planned sample size*.
+Thus, the calculated number depends on the status of the recruitment (see [f.statusRecruitment](https://rfhb.github.io/ctrdata/reference/f.statusRecruitment.md)) and on the availability of results data.

 ## Usage